Landfill Waste Disposal

 A landfill is a facility used for the disposal of solid waste, which can be hazardous or nonhazardous.
 Beyond complying with all relevant regulations, landfills are also designed to “protect the environment from contaminants,” and cannot be built in places where the environment may be at risk from their presence.

-Before companies begin thinking about using a landfill to dispose of their solid wastes, they are encouraged by the EPA to find ways of reducing waste generation at the beginning of the process and to explore options for reducing toxicity.
-When recycling the waste is no longer an option, then landfills should be considered.
+Before companies engage with landfill waste disposal services, they are encouraged by the EPA to find ways of reducing waste generation at the beginning of the process and to explore options for reducing toxicity.
+When recycling the waste is no longer an option, then landfills can be considered.

 How do they work?